colinhickey/LED_Strip/README.md

 - add image filename as an argument when the script is run, rather than hardcoding it in the script.
 - use PIL to resize images to the required 144 pixel width and whatever height results so that any image can be used instead of requiring correctly sized image.

+Example Input image:
+(Note black background, and width of 144 pixels, but arbitrary length)

 ![TREX input image](trex.bmp "Example image to use with black background")

+Example long exposure photo of the image being cast to LED strip:

 ![T-Rex end result photo](DSC_4721.jpg "End result example, long expsure photo")